presseverykey/everykey-tutorial/lesson2/bits_bytes_and_nibbles.md

 ## Logical Operation Cookbook

 Why would you use these logical operations?
-On the one hand, these are the basic opertions that a computer can perform internally on electrical signals passing through transistor.
+On the one hand, these are the basic operations that a computer can perform internally on electrical signals passing through transistor.
 You can use these operations for some mathematical trickery, e.g. shifting by one is the same as multiplying or dividing by two (try it ...).